ajwills72/pu084github/README.md

 # pu084github

+This repository contains all the code required to reproduce the manuscript:

+Wills, A.J., Edmunds, C.E.R, & Milton, F. (2021).
+The rapid synthesis of integral stimuli. _preprint_.

 ## Compiling the manuscript

 Run `to-compile.R` to compile the manuscript.
 It produces both the main manuscript (`wills2021rapid.pdf`) and the online supplementary materials (`wills2021rapid-som-r.pdf`).
 Compilation may take a couple of minutes.